 Diploma in Tax Technology Bursaries

-The future of tax is digital, education in tax and technology is essential to ensure tax professionals keep pace with technological advancements.
+The future of tax is digital, and training is essential to ensure tax professionals keep pace with technological advancements.
+The Diploma in Tax Technology (DITT) provides a solid foundation in tax technology so you can stay relevant and access new opportunities in an evolving tax landscape.

-The 2024 TABF Bursary is sponsored by the Tax Advisers’ Benevolent Fund (TABF), a charity of the Worshipful Company of Tax Advisers (WCTA).
+The 2025 TABF Bursary will be awarded to four recipients and is sponsored by the Tax Advisers’ Benevolent Fund (TABF), a charity of the Worshipful Company of Tax Advisers (WCTA).

 About the Bursary